as author

 TFH magazine, 2005 January and February (two-parts)

-The emphasis of this article is on finding what triggers a spawn in resistant species, and then pulling that trigger.
 In part one, after interviewing aquarists from the US and Europe, I tell their stories about how they successfully found the trigger and spawned various species.
 In part two I pull together all of this evidence and offer guidelines for finding the trigger and then describe rare and admirable qualities found in the aquarists who are successful where others are not.

 Inspiration from the Pages